shudhanshukumar96/Tableau_projects_Dashboards/README.md

 In this case study,I Performed the Data analysis, Report Creation, Graphs , Charts, Bar and creation of Dashboards in Tableau Tools.

+Dashboard link:
 https://public.tableau.com/app/profile/shudhanshu.kumar/viz/SuperstoreSalesAnalysisDashboard_16412880918400/Dashboard1
+Please go through the all reports and all are included.

+Tableau extension file is added in repository

 Dataset name-- Superstore Sales
 This Dataset contains 3 sheets,Orders,Returns,People